Serving Central Florida

 What Is Structural Drying?

-Drying plans, air movement, dehumidification, moisture monitoring, and documentation for wet drywall, flooring, cabinets, and structural materials.
+Moisture readings, drying plans, dehumidification, air movement, drying logs, and documentation for wet drywall, wet cabinets, flooring, insulation, and hidden moisture after water damage.
 The work may include inspection, mitigation, cleanup, drying or treatment, documentation, and restoration planning based on the damage type.

 Who is Hugo Fire and Water Restoration?